skuid/sfdc-vcs-tutorial/README.md

 This is a tutorial!
 And I love using Git!
 ```

-If we ask `git` about changes again, we'll see that it saw changes to our file.
+If we ask `git` about changes again, we'll see that it noticed changes in our file.
+Note the word `modified` next to the file that we changed.

 ```bash
 $ git status